fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     )

-The results are saved in an output file in S3 with the same name as the input file and with the `".out"` file extension.
+The results are saved in an output file in S3 with the same name as the input file and with the :code:`".out"` file extension.
 The results include the predicted class labels, whose column names start with :code:`"y"`, and the predicted class probabilities, whose column names start with :code:`"p"`